dzwfighting/Gluttony-Game/README.md

 # Gluttony-Game
-A simple game of Gluttony built using JavaScript, HTML, CSS, Bootstrap, and Sass.
+A simple game of Gluttony built using JavaScript, HTML, CSS.

 ## Demo
 You can play the game by visiting https://gluttony-game.netlify.app/